Your cart is currently empty!

 Wiring

-For devices like femtos, it is recommended to configure them through the home LAN:
+For devices like femtos, it is recommended to configure them through its WAN port (after connect its WAN to your home LAN):

 - Connect its WAN port to the LAN port of the home router.

-- Check the IP assigned to the femto device from the router configuration page.
+- Check the IP assigned to the femto device from your router’s configuration page.

 - Access it from the home LAN (HTTPS of course).
 This way you don’t have to connect an extra cable to the LAN port of the femto device!